marinarosenwald/personalWebsite/README.md

 # personalWebsite

-All code on this website is original (minus some assistance with the css on the navbar) Please reference me @marinarosenwald if you choose to use this as a framework for your own website.
+All code on this repository is original (minus some assistance with the css on the navbar) Please reference me @marinarosenwald if you choose to use this as a framework for your own website.

 This is the React, JavaScript, CSS code for my website https://marinarosenwald.com